 by Mike Ratliff

-When Paul wrote his first epistle to Timothy that we call “1 Timothy,” Timothy was the pastor of the Ephesian church.
+When Paul wrote his first epistle to Timothy which we call “1 Timothy,” Timothy was the pastor of the Ephesian church.
 Ephesus was home to the pagan temple to the goddess Diana or Artemis, which is considered on of the seven wonders of the ancient world.
 One of its features was it pillars.
 It contained 127 pillars, every one of them the gift of a king.
 All were made of marble and some were studded with jewels and overlaid with gold.
 Not only did each pillar (στῦλος) act as a tribute to the king who donated it, all of them together, obviously, had the function of holding up the immense structure of the roof.
 Therefore, Timothy and his flock at Ephesus would have certainly grasped Paul’s analogy.
 What exactly was he telling the church about its true mission?

-Over the last few weeks we have been inundated with a very ugly attack by men who are very confused about two things.
+These “woke” people are very confused about two things.
 The first is that, to them, the truth is fluid, not set.
 That means truth is relative, therefore, doctrine becomes something like modeling clay or Silly Putty that can be applied as one sees fit to not be offensive to anyone.
 Read, Political Correctness.
 The second thing they are confused about is the Church’s role as the στῦλος καὶ ἑδραίωμα τῆς ἀληθείας, the pillar and support of the truth.
 Let’s look at these words.